-Apnea means absence of breath.
+Severe sleep apnea affects about 5% of adults.
+Mild to moderate forms occur in 20% of adults.
 There can be various reasons why a person may stop breathing in their sleep.
+Learn more below.

-Obstructive Sleep Apnea (often just called sleep apnea, or sometimes OSA) occurs when the airway collapses during sleep and, although the person is making an effort to breath, the airway is blocked and breathing is prevented. see SDA fact sheet - Sleep Apnea
+Obstructive sleep apnea (OSA) occurs when the airway collapses during sleep.
+Although the person is making an effort to breathe the airway is blocked and breathing is prevented.

 Arthur Hunt - (07) 4939 1332 (North Qld)